 If you choose to use a credit card - MasterCard, Visa, Discover, or American Express - to make your payment, you will be charged a 2.75% convenience fee as of June 24, 2014.
 It is important to note that the University does not receive any part of the convenience fee.
 In addition, this convenience fee is not refundable, even if the related payment to The New School is refunded.

 As an alternative to credit card payments, you may use an electronic checking or savings account (from a U.S. bank) to make your payments, at no additional cost.
+Another advantage to paying with an E-Check is that you can enroll in automatic payments.
 Wire transfers, cash and paper checks cannot be used for the payment plan option.

-Payment due dates cannot be altered, as the system will automatically run them on the scheduled date.
+Although there is an option for changing the payment due dates on the system, the due date should not be altered.
 If there are adjustments made to your account within the semester, the plan will automatically recalculate.

 Five-month plan begins August 1 and the four-month plan begins September 1, with